Spin loop-current textures in Hubbard models: Quantum liquid crystal with spin loop-current textures

 \section{Quantum liquid crystal with spin loop-current textures}

-Quantum liquid crystals in two dimensions have been discussed on the basis of the Pomeranchuk instability~\cite{Pomeranchuk1958} in the Landau's Fermi liquid theory~\cite{Baym, Leggett}.
-The Landau Hamiltonian~\cite{Oganesyan2001, Wu2007, Fradkin2012} of interacting electrons described by the field operator $\Psi_{\tau}(\bm{r})$ ($\tau=\uparrow,\downarrow$: spin, $\bm{r}$: real-space position) in two dimensions is written as
+Quantum liquid crystals in two dimensions have been discussed on the basis of the Pomeranchuk instability~\cite{Pomeranchuk1958} in Landau's Fermi liquid theory~\cite{Baym, Leggett}.
+Considering a charge channel, quantum liquid crystals can be described with phase separation, charge nematic~\cite{Oganesyan2001}, and cLC.
+Here, we focus on a spin channel, which might yield sLC.
+In the momentum space, the order parameters for quantum liquid crystals in a spin channel are given as